Sleeman Sports Complex: Chandler Theatre

 The Chandler Theatre is one of the largest in South East Queensland, with a 200 square metre stage, and a seating capacity of 1,500.
-Each seat has an unobstructed stage view due to the tiered floor plan.
-Other facilities include large back-stage areas, computerised stage lighting, meeting rooms, state-of-the-art sound system, box office, refreshment bar and a corporate viewing area and boardroom.
-The venue is used for such events as graduations, conventions, awards ceremonies, product launches, seminars and concerts.

-State weightlifting centre

-All venues are within walking distance of the car parks which contain a total 2,020 parking spaces (2,000 regular and 20 disabled).
-The car-parks also contain lighting for night time use.

 Brisbane BMX Supercross Track

 Sleeman Sports Complex is home to Australia's only Olympic Standard BMX Supercross Track.

 Water Ramp

 In 2020, a water ramp facility for freestyle ski-jumping was completed.
 It provides a year-long training facility for Australia's elite aerial skiers.
 The project was a joint initiative of the Olympic Winter Institute of Australia, state and federal governments and the Australian Olympic Committee.